thindil/nimalyzer/CONTRIBUTING.md

 * All subprograms should have pragma: `gcSafe`, unless they depends on unsafe subprograms.
-* Subprograms shouldn't propagate exceptions, pragma `raises: []` unless they are low level subprograms, like type initialization, etc. The main shell's loop can't raise any exception.
+* Subprograms shouldn't propagate exceptions, pragma `raises: []` unless they are low level subprograms, like type initialization, etc. The main procedure of the program can't raise any exception.
 * If possible, subprograms without side effects should be declared as functions.
 * All subprograms must have a corresponding unit test, even if it is a very simple test.